Mike Kelly (Australian politician): 2013 onwards

-In September 2018, Kelly was the target of two anti-Semitic attacks.
+In September 2018, Kelly was the target of two antisemitic attacks.
 The first attack was when a neo-Nazi sticker with the words "Antipodean Resistance" was placed on his Bega electorate office window.
 The second incident was when pig's blood and pork was thrown at his Queanbeyan electorate office.
 Kelly is a supporter of Israel and his wife and son are Jewish.

 Retirement from politics

 On 30 April 2020, Kelly announced his resignation from Parliament and retirement from politics due to personal health issues.
 He also said he wanted to support his wife as she went through her own health issues.
 Ten days later, he announced he had taken a position at Palantir Technologies.
 He said that his role would allow him to "work within [his] physical limitations but still be in a position to make a difference in relation to the issues that matter to [him]".

 Personal life

 Kelly is married to Rachelle and has one son.

 In October 2019 Kelly collapsed and was taken to hospital for emergency surgery.
 He had renal failure which he attributes to severe dehydration during his overseas military service.
 Kelly underwent 10 medical procedures in 6 months.
 His health issues, and also his wife having health problems, led to him announcing his retirement from politics.